 - 4 cups of rice

-- Heat half the oil (2.5 Tbsp) in an iron pot over high fire and add coriander, garlic, thyme, celery, olives, oregano, peppers, capers.
+- Heat half the oil (2.5 Tbsp) in an iron pot over low heat and add cilantro, garlic, thyme, celery, olives, oregano, cubanela, capers.
+Cook and stir for a minute, or until the ingredients release their aroma.
+Stir in the tomato sauce.

-- Add the rice and stir regularly to avoid excessive sticking.
+- Stir in the rice and simmer stirring frequently to avoid excessive sticking.
 Make sure to remove the rice that sticks to the bottom.

 - Cover again another 5 minutes.
 After this the rice should be firm but tender inside.
 If necessary, cover and leave another 5 minutes over very low heat (if at this point it looks too dry add ¼ cup of boiling water before stirring and covering.